port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/packages/checkmarx.md

 ## Setting up the blueprint and mapping configuration

-Create the following blueprint definition and webhook configuration:
+Create the following blueprint and mapping configuration:

 <details>
 <summary><b>Checkmarx KICS blueprint (Click to expand)</b></summary>